Before hitting the woods this fall, make sure you have the correct license and are familiar with the most up-to-date regulations!

 For official season dates and updates, visit the South Carolina Department of Natural Resources website to ensure compliance with all timing restrictions.

-Legal hunting methods include the use of archery equipment, muzzleloaders, and firearms, with specific restrictions on calibers and types of weapons allowed during certain seasons.
+Legal hunting methods include the use of archery equipment, muzzleloaders, and firearms, with specific restrictions on calibers and types of methods allowed during certain seasons.
 Hunters must adhere to these regulations to avoid penalties.

 Additional legal considerations include restrictions on baiting, hunting hours, and the use of dogs or other aids.
 Always verify the latest rules on the SCDNR website before hunting.